ESGF/esgf-drslib/doc/intro.rst

 Installing for development
 --------------------------

-If you want to inspect the code you will need to get the source distribution.
-Either visit drslib's `PyPI page
-<http://pypi.python.org/pypi/drslib>`_ and follow the download link or
-clone the git repository esgf-drslib.git_.
-You can also view the evolution of the project on esgf's gitweb__.
+The source of drslib is available on github from the ESGF `github repo`_.

-Once you have unpacked the tarball you must activate the distribution in `develop` mode.
+Once you have the code you must activate the distribution in `develop` mode.
 To do this execute the following using a python interpreter with setuptools_ installed: